tma353/PUI2017_iuk202/README.md

 # PUI2017_iuk202
-This is my folder for HW1.
+This is my folder for submitting homework.